-The University places a high value on privacy and recognizes its critical importance in an academic setting.
-There are nonetheless circumstances in which, following carefully prescribed processes, the University may determine that certain broad concerns outweigh the value of a User's expectation of privacy and warrant University access to relevant IT resources without the consent of the User.
-Those circumstances are discussed below, together with the procedural safeguards established to ensure access is gained only when appropriate.

-- A. Conditions.
-In accordance with state and federal law, the University may access all aspects of IT resources, without the consent of the User, in the following circumstances: - 1.
-When necessary to identify or diagnose systems or security vulnerabilities and problems, or otherwise preserve the integrity of the IT resources; or - 2.
-When authorized by federal, state, or local law or administrative rules; or
+In accordance with state and federal law, the University may access all aspects of IT Resources, without the consent of the User.
+Such access will be made in circumstances including but not limited to the following:

-- 3. When there are reasonable grounds to believe that a violation of law or a significant breach of University policy may have taken place and access and inspection or monitoring may produce evidence related to the misconduct; or - 4.
-When such access to IT resources is required to carry out essential business functions of the University; or - 5.
-When required to preserve public health and safety. - B. Process.
-Consistent with the privacy interests of Users, University access without the consent of the User will occur only with the approval of the President, and the Vice Chancellor for Academic Affairs (for faculty users), the Vice President for Finance and Administration (for staff users), the Vice Chancellor for Student Affairs as appropriate (for student users), or their respective delegates, except when an emergency entry is necessary to preserve the integrity of facilities or to preserve public health and safety.
+- 1. When necessary to identify or diagnose systems or security vulnerabilities and problems, or otherwise preserve the integrity of the IT Resources; or - 2.
+When authorized by federal, state, or local law or administrative rules; - 3.
+When there are reasonable grounds to believe that a violation of law or a breach of University policy may have taken place and access and inspection or monitoring may produce evidence related to the misconduct; or - 4.
+When such access to IT Resources is required to carry out essential business functions of the University; or - 5.
+When required to preserve public health and safety.

+or

+University access without the consent of the User will occur only with the approval of the appropriate Vice Chancellor, or their respective delegates, except when an emergency entry is necessary to preserve the integrity of facilities or to preserve public health and safety.
 The University, through the Systems Administrators, will log all instances of access without consent.
-Systems Administrators will also log any emergency entry within their control for subsequent review by the President, Vice President for Finance and Administration, or other appropriate University authority.
-A User will be notified of University access to relevant IT resources without consent. - C. User access deactivations.
-In addition to accessing the IT resources, the University, through the appropriate Systems Administrator, may deactivate a User's IT privileges, whether or not the User is suspected of any violation of this policy, when necessary to preserve the integrity of facilities, user services, or data.
-The Systems Administrator will attempt to notify the User of any such action. - D. Use of security scanning systems.
-By attaching privately owned personal computers or other IT resources to the University's network, Users consent to University use of scanning programs for security purposes on those resources while attached to the network. - E. Logs.
+Systems Administrators will also log any emergency entry within their control for subsequent review by appropriate University authority.

+In addition to accessing the IT Resources, the University, through the appropriate Systems Administrator, may deactivate a User's IT privileges, whether or not the User is suspected of any violation of this policy, when necessary to preserve the integrity of facilities, user services, or data.
+The Systems Administrator will attempt to notify the User of any such action.

+By attaching privately owned personal computers or other IT Resources to the University's network, Users consent to University use of scanning programs for security purposes of those resources while attached to the network.

 Most System Administrators routinely log user actions in order to facilitate recovery from system malfunctions and for other management purposes.
-All Systems Administrators are required to establish and post policies and procedures concerning logging of User actions, including the extent of individually identifiable data collection, data security, and data retention. - F. Encrypted material.
+All Systems Administrators are required to establish and post procedures concerning logging of User actions including the extent of individually identifiable data collection, data security, and data retention.

 Encrypted files, documents, and messages may be accessed by the University under the above guidelines.

-VI.
-Enforcement Procedures
+F. Enforcement Procedures

-A. Complaints of Alleged Violations.
+- 1. Complaint of Alleged Violations.
 An individual who believes that he or she has been harmed by an alleged violation of this Policy may file a complaint in accordance with established University grievance procedures (including, where relevant, those procedures for filing complaints of sexual harassment or of racial or ethnic harassment) for students, faculty, and staff.
-The individual is also encouraged to report the alleged violation to the Systems Authority overseeing the facility most directly involved, or to the University Information and Technology Services unit, which must investigate the allegation and (if appropriate) refer the matter to University disciplinary and/or law enforcement authorities.

-- B. Reporting Observed Violations.
-If an individual has observed or otherwise is aware of a violation of this policy, but has not been harmed by the alleged violation, he or she may report any evidence to the Systems Authority overseeing the facility most directly involved, or to the University Information and Technology Services unit, which must investigate the allegation and (if appropriate) refer the matter to University disciplinary and/or law enforcement authorities. - C. Disciplinary Procedures.
-Alleged violations of this policy will be pursued in accordance with the appropriate disciplinary procedures for faculty, staff, and students, as outlined in the Faculty Handbook, Staff handbook, various student handbooks (e.g., the Undergraduate Regulations for undergraduates, the relevant policy manuals for graduate and professional school students), and other applicable materials.
+The individual is also encouraged to report the alleged violation to the Systems Authority overseeing the facility most directly involved, or to the University Information and Technology Services unit, which must investigate the allegation and (if appropriate) refer the matter to University disciplinary and/or law enforcement authorities. - 2.
+Reporting Observed Violations.
+If an individual has observed or otherwise is aware of a violation of this policy, but has not been harmed by the alleged violation, he or she may report any evidence to the Systems Authority overseeing the facility most directly involved, or to the University Information and Technology Services unit, which must investigate the allegation and (if appropriate) refer the matter to University disciplinary and/or law enforcement authorities. - 3.
+Disciplinary Procedures.
+Alleged violations of this policy will be pursued in accordance with the appropriate disciplinary procedures for faculty, staff, and students, as outlined in the applicable Handbook.